-From 1 July 2015 specified authorities, including all schools (and since 18 September 2015 all colleges) as defined in the summary of this guidance, are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 ("the CTSA 2015"), in the exercise of their functions, to have "due regard" to the need to prevent people from being drawn into terrorism".
+From 1 July 2015 specified authorities, including all schools (and since 18 September 2015 all colleges) as defined in the summary of this guidance, are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 ("the CTSA 2015"), in the exercise of their functions, to have "due regard" to the need to prevent people from becoming terrorists or supporting terrorism".
 This duty is known as the Prevent duty.
 It applies to a wide range of public-facing bodies.
 Bodies to which the duty applies must have regard to statutory guidance issued under section 29 of the CTSA 2015.
 Paragraphs 57-76 of the statutory "Revised Prevent duty guidance: for England and Wales" (for schools) summarises the requirements on schools in terms of four general themes:

-At Perry Hall Multi-Academy Trust we will:
+At PHMAT we will:

-- Assess the risk of children being susceptible to terrorism, including support for extremist ideas that are part of terrorist ideology; - Work in partnership with parents, children, families and statutory agencies; - Assess the risk in our local area and as a minimum our DSL will undertake Prevent awareness training to provide advice and support to other members of staff on protecting children from the risk of radicalisation; and - Ensures that suitable filtering and monitoring is in place.
+- Assess the risk of children being susceptible to radicalisation into terrorism, including support for extremist ideas that are part of terrorist ideology; - Work in partnership with parents, children, families and statutory agencies; - Assess the risk in our local area and as a minimum our DSL will undertake Prevent awareness training to provide advice and support to other employees on protecting children from the risk of radicalisation; - Our DSL/DDSL will complete training for Channel referrals - Our school will hold a Prevent risk assessment/Action plan (in line with the Prevent Duty guidance 2023), which will be reviewed annually - ➤ Ensures that suitable filtering and monitoring is in place on all staff and pupil devices.
 Our pupils are taught to stay safe on-line.
 Our E-safety is integral to the schools' IT curriculum.

-Early indicators of radicalisation or extremism may include:
+Early indicators of whether a child is likely to be susceptible of radicalisation into extremism may include:

-- · Showing sympathy for extremist causes; - Glorifying violence, especially to other faiths or cultures; - Making remarks or comments about being at extremist events or rallies outside school; - Evidence of possessing illegal or extremist literature; - Advocating messages similar to illegal organisations or other extremist groups; - Out of character changes in dress, behaviour and peer relationships (but there are also very powerful narratives, programmes and networks that young people can come across online so involvement with particular groups may not be apparent); - Secretive behaviour; - Online searches or sharing extremist messages or social profiles; - Intolerance of difference, including faith, culture, gender, race or sexuality; - Graffiti, art work or writing that displays extremist themes; - · Attempts to impose extremist views or practices on others; - Verbalising anti-Western or anti-British views; and - Advocating violence towards others.
+- Showing sympathy for extremist causes; - Glorifying violence, especially to other faiths or cultures; - Making remarks or comments about being at extremist events or rallies outside school;

+- > Evidence of possessing illegal or extremist literature; - Advocating messages similar to illegal organisations or other extremist groups; - Out of character changes in dress, behaviour and peer relationships (but there are also very powerful narratives, programmes and networks that young people can come across online so involvement with particular groups may not be apparent): - Secretive behaviour: - Online searches or sharing extremist messages or social profiles; - Intolerance of difference, including faith, culture, gender, race or sexuality; - Graffiti, art work or writing that displays extremist themes; - Attempts to impose extremist views or practices on others; - Verbalising anti-Western or anti-British views; and - Advocating violence towards others.